microsoft/emerging-opportunities/Genomics/README.md

 ### Why should you learn about genomics on Azure?
 Genomics will play a central role in improving healthcare delivery for the foreseeable future.
 Some of the key areas include:
-* Drug discovery.
-As we've seen with COVID-19 vaccines, understanding the viral genome has led to vaccines produced at remarkable pace.
+**Drug discovery** As we've seen with COVID-19 vaccines, understanding the viral genome has led to vaccines produced at remarkable pace.
-* Precision medicine.
-By understanding both the disease as well as the patient's genome, pharma companies can produce more targeted therapies.
+**Precision medicine** By understanding both the disease as well as the patient's genome, pharma companies can produce more targeted therapies.
-* Rare diseases.
-Some of the most devasting diseases can now be better understood using genetics which will lead to cures.
+**Rare diseases** Some of the most devasting diseases can now be better understood using genetics which will lead to cures.

 ## Projects
 [**Hackathon (Sprint 23)**](./Hackathon)